pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > You can't stop the wave but you can learn to surf.
 > <br/>-- <cite>Jon Kabat-Zinn</cite>

 > I cannot face the idea of life without work.
-What would one do when ideas failed or words refused to come?
+What would one do when ideas failed
+> or words refused to come?
 It is impossible not to shudder at the thought.
 > <br/>-- <cite><a href="https://www.pbs.org/wgbh/questionofgod/transcript/promised.html">Sigmund Freud</a></cite>

 > Much greatness in life comes out of suffering.
-You have to view the negative before you can aspire to and appreciate the positive.
+You have to view the negative
+> before you can aspire to and appreciate the positive.
 > <br/>-- Naval Ravikant

 > In order to understand recursion, you must first understand recursion.
 > <br/>-- <cite>ANNON</cite>

-> Intentions don't matter, actions do
+> Intentions don't matter, actions do.
 > <br/>-- <cite>Naval Ravikant</cite>

 > Unexpressed emotions will never die.
-They are buried alive and will come forth later in uglier ways.
+They are buried alive and will come forth
+> later in uglier ways.
 > <br/>-- <cite>Sigmund Freud</cite>

 > In theory, there is no difference between theory and practice, but in practice
 > there is.
 > <br/>-- <cite>ANNON</cite>

-> No one who distains the key will be able to unlock the door
+> No one who distains the key will be able to unlock the door.
 > <br/>-- <cite>Sigmund Freud</cite>

-> The idea is to die young as late as possible
+> The idea is to die young as late as possible.
 > <br/>-- <cite>Ashley Montagu</cite>

 > Free education is abundant, all over the Internet.
-It's the desire to learn that's scarce.
+It's the desire to learn
+> that's scarce.
 > <br/>-- <cite>Naval Ravikant</cite>

 > If you have to eat a frog, don't spend too much time looking at it first and